TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ### "Pointless tests"

-A big part of this can be chalked down to "people not getting *all* of it.
-Case in point, Dave Thomas himself, who in his original "Agile is dead" talk asked the Lord Almighty to strike him down for "not doing tests because **I** already understand **my** design".
+Yes there are a lot of badly-written, brittle tests out there, but to use this as an excuse not to write any because "I design brilliant code", well it's another example of "people not getting *all* of it".
+Case in point, Dave Thomas himself, who in his original [Agile is Dead talk](https://youtu.be/a-BOSpxYJ9M?si=m5g_B7sa9_wK06cp) asked the Lord Almighty to strike him down for "not doing tests because **I** already understand **my** design".

-A lot of engineers agree with the whole "I know what I'm doing and my design is solid, so why do I need to test it argument", and it is superficially reasonable up to a point.
-But where it falls over relates to:
+My YouTube feed seems to suggest that there are programmers out there who agree with the whole "I know what I'm doing and my design is solid, so why do I need to test it?" argument.
+[This chap](https://www.youtube.com/c/theprimeagen) and [this swashbuckling hero](https://www.youtube.com/@jblow888), for example.
+Their protests are superficially reasonable up to a point, if you don't really understand what tests are for.
+But consider this small-a-agile manifesto statement:

-* Working software over *comprehensive documentation*
+* Working software over *comprehensive documentation*.
+[My emphasis].

-If you only conceive of Unit Tests as "proof my code worked when I pushed it" then you *really are missing the point*.
-Your tests aren't for you, today.
+If you *only* understand Unit Tests to be "proof my code worked when I pushed it" then you *really are missing the point*. **Your tests aren't for you, today**.
 They're for the poor bastard who, six months later, has to diagnose an issue related to the part of the codebase you changed. (**Note:** that poor bastard might also be you, though as an old boss liked to put it "it helps if you imagine they're a mad person with a pick-axe, who knows where you live").

 In other words, the proof that the software worked when you left it is also the documentation people will need in the future to work out WTF it does.
-(They won't read your comments - so why not use all the time it takes you to write them to write tests instead?
-One reason is often "because I don't know how to design my code to be testable".)
+They won't read your comments - so why not use all the time it takes you to write them to write tests instead?
+One reason is often "because I don't know how to design my code to be testable" - in which case you should stop listening to Jonny Blow and jolly well learn.

-If you think of Unit Tests just as "tests" and not as bits of **executable documentation** that let you step into an app with a debugger to find out how it hangs together, and how it behaves, without having to run the whole thing end-to-end, then you don't know as much about working on enterprise code-bases as you think you do.
+If you think of Unit Tests just as "tests" and not as bits of **executable documentation** that let you step into an app with a debugger to find out how it hangs together, and how it behaves, without having to run the whole thing end-to-end, then you don't know as much about working in teams on enterprise code-bases as you think you do, Mr. Primeagan or whatever you're called.

+Unit Tests provide a way of *documenting code* that lines up with *how engineers learn about code* - by *running it and seeing what it does*.
+They provide hundreds of tailored opportunities to run the code in all sorts of relevant contexts, though of course it helps if they're well-written enough to make it clear what those contexts are, and that the contexts themselves make sense.
+That's why you're supposed to do the "refactor" part of "red-green-refactor".

+Remember - they've got a *pick-axe*, and **they know where you live**.

-That said - there **are** also a lot of pointless tests in the world, and measuring "quality" purely by percentage of code-coverage is another one of those "too many people in the business who don't know enough about what they're doing" things I mentioned earlier.
+But to reiterate, there **are** also a lot of pointless tests in the world, and measuring "quality" purely by percentage of code-coverage is another one of those "too many people in the business who don't know enough about what they're doing" things I mentioned earlier.

 ### Superficial knowledge in high-level engineers

 There just aren't enough genuinely good software engineers in the world unfortunately.

 If you're at the top of the software engineering tree, working at enterprise scale with medium sized / lots of data (anything above four or five million data points a day, say) you need to *really* understand the languages you're working with.
-So, for example, if you're a C# engineer, and you want to get to the top of the ladder, you need to learn how to recite C# In Depth by John Skeet, forwards and backwards.
+So, for example, if you're a C# engineer, and you want to get to the top of the ladder, you need to learn how to recite [C# In Depth](https://www.manning.com/books/c-sharp-in-depth-fourth-edition) by Jon Skeet, forwards and backwards.
 Not enough people can do this, but a lot of people do get paid *as if they can*.

+See also [Learning Python](https://www.manning.com/books/c-sharp-in-depth-fourth-edition) by Mark Lutz.
+Yes it's over 1000 pages long, but if you're a Data Scientist, it's your damn job to know this stuff, so get it read.
+Python in particular suffers from people muddling-through, because that's how it was designed, intentionally.
+But your lack of basic understanding can get *very expensive*.

-One person who loves this situation is Jeff Bezos, who charges for all the unnecessary compute that results from people not having what my old boss calls "mechanical sympathy" with what the systems they're abusing actually do.
-So if you're pushing code to AWS without even knowing how to soak test it with a profiler running, then it's partly your fault that we all had to sit through Katy Perry going to space (nearly).
+Jeff Bezos loves engineers who build apps that look like they're working, but which contain fundamental, basic inefficiencies.
+That's because he charges real folding money for all the unnecessary compute resulting from people not having what my old boss calls "mechanical sympathy" with what the systems they're abusing *actually do*.
+So if you're pushing lamda code to AWS without even knowing how to soak test it with a profiler running, so you don't know how much data it's moving around and chewing through unnecessarily, and Amazon have to dim the lights to run it, then it's partly your fault that we all had to sit through Katy Perry going to space (nearly).

+Imagine if Jeff's minions (or Satya Nadella's) could tweak the "vibe-coding" algorithms so that even more expensive-to-run code was produced...
+Oh my!
+It would be a license to print money, wouldn't it?
+But I've promised myself not to go near AI in this article because that will be an even bigger rant than this one.

 ## Is this all the fault of Scrum?